Adopted Core Strategy

 The Wiltshire Core Strategy is the most important part of the Local Development Framework (LDF), a suite of planning policy documents that will eventually replace the four local plans covering Wiltshire.

-The Wiltshire Core Strategy Development Plan Document (DPD) will cover the whole of Wiltshire (excluding Swindon) and sets out the council's
+The Wiltshire Core Strategy Development Plan Document (DPD) covers the whole of Wiltshire (excluding Swindon) and sets out the council's

 - spatial vision,